GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Abstract

 \section{Abstract}

 Symbolic music datasets are important for music information retrieval and musical analysis.
-However, there is a lack of large-scale symbolic dataset for classical piano music.
-In this article, we create a GiantMIDI-Piano dataset containing 10,854 unique piano solo pieces composed by 2,786 composers.
-The dataset is collected as follows, we extract music piece names and composer names from the International Music Score Library Project (IMSLP).
+However, there is a lack of large-scale symbolic datasets for classical piano music.
+In this article, we create a GiantMIDI-Piano (GP) dataset containing 38,700,838 transcribed notes and 10,855 unique solo piano works composed by 2,786 composers.
+We extract the names of music works and the names of composers from the International Music Score Library Project (IMSLP).
 We search and download their corresponding audio recordings from the internet.
-We apply a convolutional neural network to detect piano solo pieces.
-Then, we transcribe those piano solo recordings to Musical Instrument Digital Interface (MIDI) files using our recently proposed high-resolution piano transcription system.
-Each transcribed MIDI file contains onset, offset, pitch and velocity attributes of piano notes, and onset and offset attributes of sustain pedals.
-GiantMIDI-Piano contains 34,504,873 transcribed notes, and contains metadata information of each music piece.
-To our knowledge, GiantMIDI-Piano is the largest classical piano MIDI dataset so far.
-We analyses the statistics of GiantMIDI-Piano including the nationalities, the number and duration of works of composers.
-We show the chroma, interval, trichord and tetrachord frequencies of six composers from different eras to show that GiantMIDI-Piano can be used for musical analysis.
-Our piano solo detection system achieves an accuracy of 89\%, and the piano note transcription achieves an onset F1 of 96.72\% evaluated on the MAESTRO dataset.
-GiantMIDI-Piano achieves an alignment error rate (ER) of 0.154 to the manually input MIDI files, comparing to MAESTRO with an alignment ER of 0.061 to the manually input MIDI files.
-We release the source code of acquiring the GiantMIDI-Piano dataset at \url{https://github.com/bytedance/GiantMIDI-Piano}.
+We further create a curated subset containing 7,236 works composed by 1,787 composers by constraining the titles of downloaded audio recordings containing the surnames of composers.
+We apply a convolutional neural network to detect solo piano works.
+Then, we transcribe those solo piano recordings into Musical Instrument Digital Interface (MIDI) files using a high-resolution piano transcription system.
+Each transcribed MIDI file contains the onset, offset, pitch, and velocity attributes of piano notes and pedals.
+GiantMIDI-Piano includes 90\% live performance MIDI files and 10\% sequence input MIDI files.
+We analyse the statistics of GiantMIDI-Piano and show pitch class, interval, trichord, and tetrachord frequencies of six composers from different eras to show that GiantMIDI-Piano can be used for musical analysis.
+We evaluate the quality of GiantMIDI-Piano in terms of solo piano detection F1 scores, metadata accuracy, and transcription error rates.
+We release the source code for acquiring the GiantMIDI-Piano dataset at \url{https://github.com/bytedance/GiantMIDI-Piano}

 }] \saythanks{}